OPCF 27: Liability for Damage to Non-Owned Vehicles

 • Comprehensive protection: This coverage compensates for losses due to other causes.
 Comprehensive protection covers things such as vandalism, theft, and fire.

 Collision and comprehensive protection are an especially valuable part of OPCF 27 coverage since they’re often offered as optional coverage at an extra cost.
-Read our guide to collision and comprehensive coverage to learn more about them.

-Conditions and Limitations OPCF 27
+Conditions and Limitations of OPCF 27

 OPCF 27 does have some limits and conditions, so it’s not complete protection for rental and borrowed vehicles.
 Here are the conditions and limitations of OPCF 27 protection: